MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/npm/package-file.md

 ## Base

 A `package.json` file, based mostly on the default one you get fron `npm init` and accepting defaults.
+Spaces will be removed by NPM but help here for readability.

+It can be useful to put `scripts` near the top like here and dependencies at the bottom, to make it easy to regularly check what scripts are configured.

 **Sample**